 Recently, there have been new news stories related to the ‘da pinchi code’ which rules out these findings as being burglar code based on police research, instead the meanings of the markings being much more innocent.
 Check out our image below to see the markings, their supposed meaning and the true meaning behind them.

 As well as markings, burglars also may disguise themselves as door to door salesmen; this is what we call distraction burglary.
 They may also post fake Locksmith contact details through your door for example, always do your research before calling trades people to ensure they are legitimate!
-If you are in need of a trustworthy Locksmith, contact us here!
+If you need a trustworthy Locksmith, contact us here!

-How do robbers pick a house?
+How do Robbers Pick a House?

 Next, we recommend that you contact your local council to ensure the markings weren’t left by their employees doing work along the street.